I love the informal format of Liz Bowman's Beaver Pond Poetry Forum.

 I can't go on alone, the man said to Sandy.
 Will you walk with me?

-They walked together and the man told the awful story of his 15-yo son - Lennon Baldwin - who had killed himself b/c of being bullied
+They walked together and the man told the awful story of his 15-yo son - Lennon Baldwin - who had killed himself b/c of being bullied.

 Imagine the synchronicity that brot Sandy together with John Baldwin - and all the other synchronicity in our lives!

-SAYING GOODBYE TO GRACE CATHERINE
+GOODBYE TO GRACE

-a silent ache
+a silent

-when she leaves
+when she

-alone in her carseat
+alone in

-Mom-mom drives
+Mom-mom

-she watches me blow kisses
+me blow kisses

-through the back window
+through the

 strapped in